top of page

 Aunt Camilla and Uncle Stephen came to live with us.
 Camilla let us move Mother’s dresser into our room.
 I became an apprentice at the cloth merchant’s house.

 We never again awakened to the terrible claps of the loud lights.
 They are rarely spoken of anymore.
-I stare up at the night sky and wonder if the Scendians or the Thensk will return, and if by then we will be better prepared.
+I stare up at the night sky and wonder if the Scendians or the Thensk will return and if we will be better prepared by then.

 Lecia and I never told anyone about our visors.
 We keep them hidden with our grandfather’s dagger in the bottom drawer of Mother's dresser.